phptuts/basketballapp/README.md

 - Console.log the result

 Note: We are doing this with each to know what we should build on the backend.

+## Challenge 8

+Create an express server using port 3000.

+- There should be one route that has a path "/"
+- Do not create a controller or route for this, just create in the app.js file.
+- Send "basketball backend" from the endpoint
+- Create a postman collection for this endpoint.